🚪

 Recommended: indirect and low lighting:

-The use of indirect ambient lighting and low lighting that illuminates the landing area and doorway without visible bare bulbs or translucent covers (from a seated or standing position) is ideal.
+Using indirect ambient lighting and low lighting that illuminates the landing area and doorway without visible bare bulbs or translucent covers (from a seated or standing position) is ideal.
 Indirect lighting reduces eye strain and is more calming than direct lighting.

 Lights need to be able to be activated automatically.